pebreo/pebreo.github.io/Part5-implications-of-solved-intelligence.md

 "Death," he proclaimed to the world, "may be inevitable, but the stories we leave behind can live forever."

+## The Body Electric: Rethinking Our AI Partnership

+Imagine a future where tireless AI assistants seamlessly integrate into our daily lives, handling mundane tasks with clockwork precision.
+But what if this efficiency comes at an ethical cost?

+A good analogy comes from the anime *Cells at Work*: Our bodies rely on countless, uncomplaining cells to function.
+Could AI become a seamless extension of humanity, serving without sentience, emotion, or suffering?
+The morality of owning robots and having them do our bidding is analogous to the cells in our body.
+They have don't self-awareness (no reason that have to), they don't have to experience pain (real or imagined), and any definition of suffering they don't have to experience.

+Unlike our biological cells, AI wouldn't inherently experience pain or suffering.
+Our cells are pre-programmed by nature, fulfilling their roles within a pre-defined system.
+AI is being built by us.
+We determine its capabilities and limitations.
+Just as our bodies rely on a diverse range of cells, a future with AI might thrive on a similar principle: a co-existence where both human and synthetic intelligence operate within a framework that fosters growth and exploration.

 ## TLDR
 If we play our cards right, we can use AI technology to eliminate poverty, hunger, disease, war, and all human suffering (real and/or imagined).
+We can engineer super cells without the baggage of malice, pain, or suffering.
 This can happen IF we create AI that is human-aligned, completely expainable & understandable, affordable to all.